 This year’s awards are presented with the support of The Drum’s headline partner, Scoro.
 Scoro’s work management software helps agencies, consultancies and professional service firms streamline projects, simplify quoting, automate billing, and optimize utilization.

 Here, some of this year’s judges share what they look for in a winning entry, and their thoughts on the importance of the awards altogether.
 You can find out more about the full jury on the website.

 chief financial officer

-Broderick is a dynamic senior executive with significant leadership experience across operations, strategy, finance and technology.
-She has been a proven leader during a career built on transforming functions across both large public and private corporations as well as nimble, founder-led organizations and private-equity-backed companies.
-Broderick has compelling communication and interpersonal skills, which have proven effective in setting a vision and leading organizations through complex operational, systemic and cultural changes.
-She has been successful in raising capital in both public and private debt and equity markets, and has governance experience, including roles as director and treasurer on both corporate and non-profit boards, oversight of large multi-national SEC reporting organizations and member of a corporate audit committee.
+Dynamic senior executive with significant leadership experience across operations, strategy, finance and technology Proven leader during a career built on transforming functions across both large public and private corporations as well as nimble, founder-led organizations and private-equity-backed companies.
+Compelling communication and interpersonal skills, which have proven effective in setting a vision and leading organizations through complex operational, systemic and cultural changes.
+Successful in raising capital in both public and private debt and equity markets.
+Governance experience, including roles as director and treasurer on both corporate and non-profit boards, oversight of large multi-national SEC reporting organizations and member of a corporate audit committee.